gsalaman/simple_i2c/README.md

 This Ack was important to check...it meant that the joystick was actually seeing and matching it's address (0x20).

 Next, the master writes the data it wants to write...in this case, it's the register of interest (0x03).
-Those 8 bits follow.
+Those 8 bits follow, followed by another ack pulse (which the joystick also acks by pulling SDA low).
+All good.

+## 8266 "write" analysis
+Now, let's look at the same thing on the 8266.